 Benjamin J. Wish concentrates his practice on complex commercial litigation, shareholder and real estate disputes, and business torts.
 He also represents clients on a pro bono basis in the defense of their First Amendment rights.

-He has handled a wide range of matters in state and federal trial and appellate courts, including business disputes, commercial real estate cases, and employment contract disputes.
-Some of Mr. Wish's most recent and notable successes include:
+He has handled a wide range of matters in state and federal trial and appellate courts, including business disputes, commercial real estate cases, and employment contract matters.

-Won a jury trial in Massachusetts Superior Court on behalf of a real estate development company defending against a former employee's claim for $1.2 million of company profits.
+- Won a jury trial in Massachusetts Superior Court on behalf of a real estate development company defending against a former employee's claim for $1.2 million of company profits.

-Successfully defended pain medicine physician at trial against criminal charges that he violated federal drug distribution laws, resulting in a jury's acquitting the physician of all charges.
+- Successfully defended pain medicine physician at trial in the U.S. District Court for the District of Massachusetts against criminal charges that he violated federal drug distribution laws, resulting in the jury acquitting the physician of all charges.

 - As cooperating counsel for the ACLU, obtained on a pro bono basis a temporary restraining order allowing Occupy Boston protesters to remain encamped in Dewey Square in Boston.